The Alphabet

 They scribed a rigid, formal script for important manuscripts and official documents and a quicker, more informal style for letters and routine types of writing.

-Square capitals were used
+Square capitals were used to write inscriptions. |

 The Romans further important contributions to type design: